Causality and the Interpretation of Quantum Mechanics: Localization and Causality

 \section{Localization and Causality}

-Ref. \cite{Wagner2011} argues that among various free quantum field theories, the simplest quantum field theory—free real scalar field theory—actually violates causality.
+Ref. \cite{Wagner2011} argues that among various free quantum field theories, the simplest one—the free real scalar field theory (referred to as the ``relativistic Schr\"odinger system" in Ref. \cite{Wagner2011})—actually violates causality.
 We do not agree with this conclusion.
 Therefore, in order to clearly demonstrate our definition of causality, we first use the free real scalar field as an example to illustrate and prove causality.
 Subsequently, we will prove causality for general local quantum field theories.